 Applicants who have taken or will take an additional year (or more) to complete their qualifications and achieve the minimum academic entry requirements (e.g. A*AA or 2:1) can ONLY be considered if their extenuating circumstances fall within the Equality Act 2010.
 Extenuating circumstances can not be applied for in regards to a UCAT score.

 Extenuating circumstances that fall within this criteria must be approved by the EC panel prior to making a UCAS application.
 To be considered, applicants must complete the Extenuating Circumstances form and provide as much relevant supporting evidence as required to support their request.
 Once all of the documents have been received, this will be passed on to our Extenuating Circumstances panel for review.
 We would not recommend submitting an application without having received a decision from the EC panel.

 Queen Mary University of London has a ‘fit to sit’ policy, which applies to all assessments.
 This means that if you sit an exam or submit an assignment, you are declaring yourself fit to do so and will approach extenuating circumstances with respect to examinations being taken for the purpose of admission in the same vein.
 Being ‘fit’ generally means that you are feeling well and functioning effectively.
 Therefore, if you are feeling unwell because of medical or personal difficulties, you should not sit an exam or submit an assignment.

 Extenuating circumstances form and supporting evidence must be provided to firstname.lastname@example.org by 1 September of the year of application to receive a decision from the EC panel before the UCAS deadline.
 Extenuating circumstances that do not fall within the Equality Act 2010 will not be considered.

-Malta applicants must submit the relevant extenuating circumstances form and supporting evidence to firstname.lastname@example.org by 1st June to ensure that a decision is made prior to the 30th June deadline.
+Malta applicants must submit the relevant extenuating circumstances form and supporting evidence to email@example.com by 1st January in the year of entry.